bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/metagenomics/integrated_assignments.md

 Functional composition of the OSD samples OR "What are they doing?" <a id="what"></a>
 -------------------------------------------------------------------

-We will be using the program Humann for this purpose.
+The next step in the pipeline is to run the progam Humann to identify and quantify the metabolic processes in the metagenomes.
+This involves comparing the metagenome sequences to the KEGG database using the program diamond.
+This is a time consuming step and estimated to take around ~80-90 minutes for all our samples.
+Based on feedback from last year, we have pre-computed these results for you.
+The results are named kos.spf, pathways.spf, and modules.spf and can be found in your ~/workspace/assignment2 directory.
+If you are interested, see below is how we ran the samples.
+If not, skip to "Statistical analysis of metabolic differences"

 ### Preparing for running Humann

 -   Perform BLASTX searches agaisnt the KEGG reference database using the program Diamond (We have a helper script for running this step in batch mode for all of our samples)

 ```
- run_pre_humann.pl -d ~/CourseData/refs/kegg/kegg.reduced -p 8 -o pre_humann *.fasta
+ /usr/local/microbiome_helper-master/run_pre_humann.pl -d ~/CourseData/metagenomics/ref/kegg/kegg.reduced -p 8 -o pre_humann *.fasta
 ```

 -   Check whether the run was successful by examining the output files